-So its not a big problem for cryptocurrency enthusiasts who don't use they cryptos for malicious activities.
-But the scammers who send the dust spam across the network cause inconvenience to everyone else, because other users have to pay higher fees to avoid delays when their transactions are waiting of included in the block.
+So its not a big problem for cryptocurrency enthusiasts who don’t use they cryptos for malicious activities.
+But the scammers who send the dust spam across the network cause inconvenience to everyone else, because other users have to pay higher fees to avoid delays when their transactions are waiting for included in the block.

-If you see suspicious amount of received Satoshi's and get messages like I know who you are, don't respond to provocations.
-Frauds cant harm you if they don't have access to your seed phrase and private keys.
+If you see the suspicious amount of received Satoshi’s and get messages like I know who you are, don’t respond to provocations.
+Frauds cant harm you if they don’t have access to your seed phrase and private keys.

 No one will have access to your funds, if you use non-custodial wallets.